vvaidy/Qo-DL/README.md

 ## Optional ##
 - Comment tag

-You can specify what you want to be put into the comment field in your FLACs.
+You can specify what you want to be put into the comment field in your tracks.
 Special characters will be escaped.

 # Usage
 It's simple; input Qobuz Player or Qobuz store URL.